 Web of Science uses the public ORCID API to add ORCID iDs to publications.
 When you add a publication with a DOI (Digital Object Identifier) to your ORCID record and make that publication 'visible for everyone', Web of Science will automatically display the ORCID iD in the section 'View Web of Science ResearcherID and ORCID'.
 In Web of Science you can use the field 'Author Identifier' to search using an ORCID iD.

-When you've linked your Publons account with your ORCID record, your ORCID iD will be visible in the Author Record in Web of Science.
+When you've linked your Web of Science Researcher Profile with your ORCID record, your ORCID iD will be visible in the Author Record in Web of Science.